 While We Wait

-Some quilt blocks can really only be achieved from hand stitching.
+Some quilt blocks can really only be achieved by hand stitching.
 Having said that, it doesn’t mean that any other simple pattern can’t be hand stitched.
 It’s up to you.
-Maybe it’s a appliqué or cross stitch or even binding.
-I have been known to finish a quilt or two at the last minute, and those little increments of time really do add up.
+Maybe it’s a appliqué, cross stitch, embroidery or even binding.
+I have been known to finish a quilt or two at the last minute, 😅 and those little increments of time really do add up.